Uniswap/docs/docs/contracts/v2/concepts/03-advanced-topics/04-security.md

 - Numerical error analysis
 - Code review of periphery smart contracts (during ongoing development)

-The report also has a "Design Comments" section that we highly recommend for gaining a deep technical understanding of some one the choices made in Uniswap V2.
+The report also has a "Design Comments" section that we highly recommend for gaining a deep technical understanding of some of the choices made in Uniswap V2.

 > [Read the report](https://uniswap.org/audit.html)